 Jet-skis require you to have a personal watercraft licence (PWC) just like here in Australia.

 We are an Australian company, so even though the prices are set in euros, you will pay us in the equivalent AUD based on current exchange rates.
 50% of the charter fee is required as a deposit payment to secure the booking and the remainder is required 60 days prior to departure.
 We liaise with the yacht owner and organise all the details for you, so you can sit back and relax and enjoy your Croatian sailing holiday stress-free!

-Please send us an email at [email protected] or call us on 1300 660 189 if you have any queries.
+Please send us an email at [email protected] or call us if you have any queries.
 Thank you.

 Once you’ve booked your charter, you can find some more information here on our ‘Before your private charter’ info page.